 Domestic household deposits grew 4%, which was below the banking system growth rate of 5%, reflecting increased competition from non-major banks.
-The Group continues to maintain the highest performance Divisiona performance
+The Group continues to maintain the highest share of stable household deposits in Australia.

 Debt funding

 Debt issues decreased 5% compared to the prior year.
 Excluding the impact of foreign exchange, debt issues decreased 6% due to lower wholesale funding needs as deposit growth remained strong.